aspose-pdf/Aspose.PDF-Documentation/cpp/advanced-operations/working-with-images/add-image-to-existing-pdf-file/_index.md

 - Create a [Document](https://reference.aspose.com/pdf/cpp/class/aspose.pdf.document/) object and open the input PDF document.
 - Get the page you want to add an image to.
-- Add the image into the page’s Resources collection.
+- Add the image into the page's Resources collection.
 - Use operators to place the image on the page:
 - Use the [GSave operator](https://reference.aspose.com/pdf/cpp/class/aspose.pdf.operators.g_save/) to save the current graphical state.
 - Use [ConcatenateMatrix operator](https://reference.aspose.com/pdf/cpp/class/aspose.pdf.operators.concatenate_matrix#a40ca09b1fa45560d57a1fd042d3fbe96) to specify where the image is to be placed.